graninas/automatic-whitebox-testing-showcase/README.md

 Thanks to all who made this article possible:

 * [Juspay Technology Private Limited](http://juspay.in/)
-* Vimal Kumar, Dilip Jain
+* Vimal Kumar, Dilip Jain, Arun Raghavan
 * [Contributors to Presto.Backend](https://github.com/juspay/purescript-presto-backend/graphs/contributors)
 * Vasily Gorev, Sergey Stepanenko, Shubhanshu Mani
 * And other people who were working on this project.